 A Note About Pinterest

 Contrary to popular belief, Pinterest is a search engine (not a social media platform).
 A blog is the easiest way to create relevant content to promote on Pinterest (which can easily become the best source of traffic to your website).
-See The Power of Pinterest for a quick tutorial on harnessing this tool to grow your business.

 4. Valuable Promotion